nirtz89/crumbsjs/README.md

 ## Methods

 ### set(name, value, [expires], [domain])
-Sets one or more cookies.
+Sets one or more cookies or local storage keys.
 > name can be set as an array of key-pair objects in the format of {name:"Age",value:29} for mass cookie set

 ---

 ### get(name)
-Gets a cookie value by its name.
+Gets a cookie or a local storage value by its name.

 ---

 ### getAll()
-Gets all the cookies in a key-pair object array.
+Gets all the cookies or local storage keys in a key-pair object array.

 ---

 ### delete(name)
-Deletes a cookie by its name.
+Deletes a cookie or local storage key by its name.

 > name can be set as an array of strings for mass delete of cookies
 ---

 ### deleteAll()
-Deletes all cookies.
+Deletes all cookies or local storage keys.

 ## Getting Started